Juneau, a day trip - Alaska 2005

 The bus departed for Mendenhall Glacier 'on-time'.
 We left our purchases on the bus - with food items on top so the driver did not have to dig through the entire bag.
 It was raining hard at the glacier area.

-The best photographs were made from the elevated Mendenhall Glacier Visitor Center.
-Constructed in 1962, it was the first national forest visitor center.
+best photographs were made from the elevated Mendenhall Glacier Visitor Center.

 A personal watercraft